 Rinderpest is a disease which affects cattle.
 The example of rinderpest in Africa shows that even a cattle disease can widely alter the power equations in a geographical area.

 Africa was the land of vast resources of land and minerals.
 Europeans had come to Africa to make fortune out of mining and plantations.
-But they faced a huge scarcity of labour.
-There was another problem and that was that the local people were not willing to work in spite of being offered wages.
+But they faced a huge scarcity of labor.
+The local people were not willing to work in spite of being offered wages.
 In fact, Africa was a sparsely populated continent and people’s needs could be easily met with the available resources.
 There simply was no need to work for wages.

 The Europeans applied various ways to force the people to work.
 Some of them are as follows: